We are proud to have helped bring the following works to the stage, thanks to the RPS Drummond Lockyer Fund for Dance.

 2020 - Daniel Elms // Alexander Whitley // Manchester Collective

-We are pleased to announce a new collaboration to be supported in the coming year by the RPS Drummond Fund.
-Daniel Elms and Alexander Whitley are each making a name for their orthodoxy-challenging and genre-stretching practices.
-Together they will address issues of geographical and cultural inaccessibility to contemporary art through a work that is nimble, intimate and free from the restrictions of tradition.
-The work will be developed over 2020 and performed by Alexander Whitley Dance Company and Manchester Collective, in the unconventional venues of regional and, in their words, post-industrial Britain.
+THE AGE OF SPIRITUAL MACHINES Daniel Elms and Alexander Whitley are each making a name for their orthodoxy-challenging and genre-stretching practices.
+In this Drummond Fund commission they addressed issues of geographical and cultural inaccessibility to contemporary art through a nimble and intimate work, free from the restrictions of tradition.
+The Age of Spiritual Machines was first performed by Alexander Whitley Dance Company and Manchester Collective, in May 2022 at Queen Elizabeth Hall, London.

 Composer - Daniel Elms